Bilateral trade data for East bloc countries

 Sources

 Bilateral trade flows for the GDR are collected from the annual editions of the Statistisches Jahrbuch der Deutschen Demokratischen Republik.
 Bilateral trade flows for the USSR are collected from the annual statistical yearbooks for foreign trade for the USSR (Внешняя торговля СССР (Статистический обзор)).
+Trade flows between East and West Germany (West German source) are from the West German Statistical Office (Statistisches Bundesamt).

 Methodology